ctg-tme/hid-input-handler-class-macro/README.md

-# hid-input-handler-class
+# HID Input Handler Class
  A Class Object to handle HID input presses coming into a Cisco Video Device.

+ Some HID Devices like Keyboards and Mice may not need to leverage this, as they provide a simple output, but many other HID Devices like **Presentation Clickers** can spam an array of automated key presses, which may be difficult to handle in a Macro.

+ The ```HIDInputHandler``` Class object provided in this Macro helpes debounce those messages, so you can have a clean output trigger for your project.

- This was written for the Macro Editor, but can be adapted for the JsXAPI Node Module
+ This was written for the Macro Editor, but can be adapted for the JsXAPI Node Module.

  NOTE: This is NOT a full Macro Solution, it's a piece of code to help developers build a solution